XDesigns-gfx/Gimp-Plugins-list/README.md

 ---
 #### ⚠️ IMPORTANT: Some PLUGINS/SCRIPT/ETC might be annyoing to install/understand for those you'll see a "INFO:" Link to help
-#### ⚠️ DISCLAMER: You are using this at your own risk all softwares ARE NOT mine and I only provide link if if you see a 🚩 that means this are new independent developer and if you just blindly install YOU ARE ON YOUR OWN
+#### ⚠️ DISCLAMER: You are using this at your own risk all softwares ARE NOT mine and I only provide link if you see a 🚩 that means this are new independent developer and if you just blindly install YOU ARE ON YOUR OWN
 ---

 ## Batches / COllections etc: